Funds for clean school buses coming to hundreds of districts, White House says

 Exposure to diesel exhaust can also “worsen existing heart and lung disease, especially in children and the elderly,” the agency said.

-The post Funds for clean school buses coming to hundreds of districts, White House says appeared first on Minnesota Reformer.
+The post Funds for clean school buses coming to hundreds of districts, White House says appeared first on Utah News Dispatch.